microsoft/vscode-wiki/Extension-API-guidelines.md

  4. On the API object set the value again
 ```

-We usually don’t expose the fact that setting state is asynchronous and try to kept and API that feels sync -`editor.selection` is a getter/setter and not a method.
+We usually don’t expose the fact that setting state is asynchronous.
+We try to have API that feels sync -`editor.selection` is a getter/setter and not a method.

 Data Driven